Houseplant Problems Solved

 Most foliage plants require bright light without direct sun.
 You should always check what your specific plant needs are before you purchase, making sure you have the correct conditions in your home or office.
 A sample of bright light is one that extends five feet around a window, which is sunlit for part of the day.
 A shade area is one that is bright enough to read in for several hours a day.
 If your location does not get enough light, a grow light can be used for a few hours each day.

 Use a time-released houseplant fertilizer, such as Osmocote, for your houseplants.
 Follow the instructions on the bottle.
+Some houseplants will benefit from a monthly application of a well-balanced, water soluble houseplant fertilizer.
+Water soluble fertilizers can be applied Spring – Fall but not in the winter.

 When using any insecticides, be sure to read all instructions and precautions on container labels.